erikc5000/island-time/docs/basics/intervals.md

 val emptyDateRange = DateRange.EMPTY
 ```

-!!! note ""Unbounded" vs. "Open""
+!!! info ""Unbounded" vs. "Open""
     In ISO-8601, an "unbounded" interval is referred to as an "open" interval.
-This conflicts with the mathematical meaning of "open" though (ie. end points that are exclusive rather than inclusive), so we avoid using that terminology.
+However, this conflicts with the mathematical meaning of "open" though (ie. end points that are exclusive rather than inclusive), so we avoid using that terminology.

 ## ISO Representation

-As with all of the other types in Island Time, calling `toString()` on an interval will return an ISO represention, which can be converted back to the appropriate interval type using methods like `String.toDateRange()`.
+As with all of the other types in Island Time, calling `toString()` on an interval will return an ISO represention, which can be converted back to the appropriate interval type using methods like `String.toDateRange()` or `String.toZonedDateTimeInterval()`.

 ```kotlin
 val firstDate = Date(2020, MARCH, 1)